Who is Austin Legge?

 If you can name only a single most important trait (not a technical skill) to succeed as a Barista, what would it be and why?

 Austin Legge: I think it would be having the ability to just be yourself and interact with the customer.
-For a lot of people, having that positive interaction with your Barista helps a little bit of trust and friendship.
+For a lot of people, having that positive interaction with your Barista helps build a little bit of trust and friendship.

 Some of them come to your store every day for their coffee while others only visit once in a while.